- Digital Solutions

 This manual and the general Instructions for Use (IFUs) should be carefully read prior to use of Adin’s implant systems.

-Adin dental implants are intended for surgical placement in the maxillary or the mandibular arches of edentulous or partially edentulous patients, to support single or multiple unit fixed restorations, or removable prostheses.
-Adin dental implants may be loaded when completely osseointegrated, or immediately, when adequate primary stability and occlusal stability are achieved.
+Adin Dental Implant Systems are intended for surgical placement in the maxillary or the mandibular arches of edentulous or partially edentulous patients, to support single or multiple unit fixed restorations, or removable prostheses.
+Adin Dental Implant Systems may be loaded when completely osseointegrated, or immediately, when adequate primary stability and occlusal stability are achieved.

 – Dental implants should not be placed in patients who are considered medically unfit for general or oral surgical procedures.